 3 For a student who desires to take the Qualifying Exams, instead of passing an examination on research outcomes for a master's thesis and specific assignment (i.e., the Thesis for Specific Assignment) and a final exam as described above, such a student shall be allowed to take a test and examination on basic research skills to earn a doctoral dissertation given by the Graduate School, as described in (1) and (2) below.
-In such a case, the expression "....obtain 32 credits or more..." above shall be changed to read "...obtain 36 credits or more..." and the expression "....undertake the relevant Research Guidance, and, thereafter..." shall be changed to read "...undertake the relevant Research Guidance, successfully gain acceptance for a doctoral dissertation research project plan or pass a term paper, and, thereafter...."
+In such a case, the expression "....obtain 32 credits or more..." above shall be changed to read "...obtain 36 credits or more..." and the expression "...undertake the relevant Research Guidance, and, thereafter..." shall be changed to read "...undertake the relevant Research Guidance, and, thereafter..."